-The authors gratefully acknowledge the support of their research network MaxSynBio through a joint funding initiative of the German Federal Ministry of Education and Research (BMBF) and the Max Planck Society.
-We thank Dr. Jakob Schweizer (MPI Magdeburg) and Dr. Ilia Platzman (MPI Heidelberg) for assistance with the manuscript and figure assembly.
+The authors gratefully acknowledge the support of their research network MaxSynBio via a joint funding initiative of the German Federal Ministry of Education and Research (BMBF) and the Max Planck Society.
+We thank Dr. Jakob Schweizer (MPI Magdeburg) and Dr. Ilia Platzman (MPI Heidelberg) for assistance on manuscript and figure assembly.